mattosrodrigo/mattosrodrigo/README.md

 ### Welcome to my GitHub!
 I am Rodrigo Mattos.

-I'm a React Native Junior Developer passionate about the best web and mobile development technologies.
+I'm a ReactJS Junior Developer passionate about the best web and mobile development technologies.
 I have experience with projects using JavaScript, NodeJS, ReactJS, and React Native.

 - 🔭 I'm currently studying TypeScript.
 - 🌱 I have experience with Node.js, ReactJS, and React Native.